BenjaminFlatz/face/README.md

 # Face

-This project is split up in several parts.
-All of them are an implementation of some machine learning program.
+This project is split up into several parts.
+All of them are implementations of some machine learning program.

-## Face recognition
+## 1. Face recognition
 Project to recognize known faces on camera, sceen or images.
 It uses the face_recognition package and only runs on the CPU.

 ### optional arguments